 The EstMod parameters were repurposed to make the light and water effects on establishment to be independently scalable.
 The figure below represents the impact of the EstMod parameters with value of EstRad = 0.9 and EstWater = 1.0.

 OPTIONAL: The effect of light on establishment (Pest) can be set to no longer be directly proportional to fRad.
-Instead, Pest is highest for species with high HalfSat (pioneers) when light is high, and highest for shade-tolerant species when light is low (see figure below).
+Instead, Pest is highest for species with high HalfSat (pioneers) when light is high, and lowest for shade-tolerant species when light is low (see figure below).
 Pest is intermediate for species with mid-range HalfSat in all light environments.
 The effect of water on Pest remains proportional to fWater.
 This modification greatly improves the ability of the model to establish species where they are most likely to thrive and to not establish them where they will not be competitive, reducing model runtimes.
 Note, this capability may be less needed with the bug fixes in v5.1 as described in section 1.3.2 above.
 Use with caution (i.e., only when all other attempts to increase establishment of shade-tolerant species or reduce establishment of shade-intolerant species fail).

 Figure caption.
 Effect of light (fRad) on Pest when InvertPest=true.